 These days, warehouse managers have a myriad of options available when it comes to selecting the order picking approach that best fits their fulfillment needs.
 Efficient planners can opt for a combination of the most prevalent picking trends, from discrete order picking to zone picking to cluster picking to voice picking.
 But, with all of these options available, it’s important that the ever-efficient batch picking option doesn’t fall by the wayside.

-Definition of batch picking
+Definition and meaning of batch picking

-Batch picking, referred to by some operators as multi-order picking, is an order picking protocol that calls for the picker to compile a batch of orders by SKU, one SKU at a time.
+What is batching?
+Batching, or batch picking, referred to by some operators as multi-order picking, is an order picking protocol that calls for the picker to compile a batch of orders by SKU, one SKU at a time.
 In its most traditional application, orders with multiple picking tickets are combined and split later, before the packing process.

 How batch picking works